 When you are jealous, you feel protective.
 Even if you’re angry or irrational or just plain scared, it comes from a protective place.
 You have something or someone you hold dear, and something is looming over your happiness.

 In fact, your relationship doesn’t even have to be threatened for you to feel jealous.
-If you have been cheated on in the past, those fears can easily carry you into a new relationship with someone who has never hurt you.
-[Read: 6 little ways to stop being so jealous in a relationship – How to feel more secure and love better]
+For example, if you have been cheated on in the past, those fears can easily carry you into a new relationship with someone who has never hurt you.
+[Read: Insecurity in a relationship – How to feel more secure and love better]

 You may also be jealous due to insecurity.
 That insecurity can come from your childhood, a past relationship, your parents, or anything else.
 Feeling unworthy of love can make you hyperaware of anything that could sabotage your relationship.

 Along with these, broken trust, competition, projection, and even just a gut feeling can make you jealous.
 But, it isn’t always easy to nail down the source of your jealousy when it is taking over.